Who am I?

 I graduated from the University of Umeå, Sweden with a degree in Human behavioural analysis in IT environments as well as a Master's degree in Human-Computer Interaction.
 I loved the interaction between people, digital artefacts, and how one can use this knowledge to create better experiences for everyone involved.
 This made me turn my eyes to UX design, where I hopefully could turn my long interest, hobby, and theoretical knowledge into practice.

 My most recent adventure was under the banner of Hyper Island during the 2020 pandemic when I was unable to leave the country to move abroad.
-But instead of seeing this as a hindrance, I decided to seize the day, move as close to the continent as I could and enrolled in an internationally renowned school and its UX program.
+But instead of seeing this as a hindrance, I decided to seize the day, move as close to the continent as possible and enrolled in an internationally renowned school and its UX program.
 There, I could put my theoretical expertise and a creative passion to the test, to grow and be real-world ready as the world opens up again.
 This not only allowed me to change as a person, but I've also acted as a team leader, researcher, graphic designer, UI designer and so much more.
 By having so many hats to try on, while working with companies large and small, I learned so much about myself, what I can do and where I want to go.

 I started my career as a human behaviour analyst in 2014, where I took a deep dive into social structures, how we work as humans and how the modern world is changing how we're interacting with one another.
 This became a solid foundation for my future studies and has served me well daily ever since.